zoniiscoding/clara-ai-assignment/README.md

 | Orchestration | Python scripts |
 | Dashboard | Streamlit (free) |

-This ensures the system is fully reproducible with no external dependencies.
+This ensures the pipeline can run on **any machine with no external dependencies**.

 ---